lgraubner/larsgraubner.com/content/blog/up-and-running.md

 ## Coming soon

 I have several more Features in mind for this site which will come soon.
 This is the so called _minimum viable product_ serving you the most important part: The content.
 This will be my playground to test out cutting edge technology and writing about it.
 Stay tuned!

+## *Update:*

+As of now this blog is powered by [Hugo](https://gohugo.io), a static site generator written in Go.
+It's amazingly fast and has everything you need builtin.
+Wordpress had too much overhead in terms of deployment, database and development environment.
+Now it's much simpler to build and deploy, couldn't be happier.